 To restore the virtual machine files to the destination VMware Server, start the VMware vCenter Converter Standalone Client Wizard.
-Follow the instructions to complete the virtual machine recovery.
-When the prompt "Select source type" prompt appears, select the option "Backup image or third-party virtual machine."
-Also, set the "Virtual machine file" option to the restored ".vmx" file.
+To complete the virtual machine recovery, follow the instructions.
+When the prompt "Select source type" prompt is displayed, select the option "Backup image or third-party virtual machine."
+Also set the "Virtual machine file" option to the restored ".vmx" file.